 - Some banks may limit the size or frequency of transaction

-- Not ideal for point-of-sale transactions
+- May not be ideal for point-of-sale transactions

 Gift cards are something of a special case.
 Most gift cards are issued directly by a given business, though they may be purchased from a larger franchise.
 In either case, they can be used the same as cash at any location accepting them.